 OPT0= FMP_R Flash memory read-out protection This option indicates if the user flash memory is protected against read-out piracy.
 This protection is based on read and a write protection of the memory in test modes and ICP mode.
-Erasing the option bytes when the FMP_R option is selected induce the whole user memory erasing first.
+Erasing the option bytes when the FMP_R option is selected causes the whole user memory to be erased first, and the device can be reprogrammed.
+Refer to Section 4.3.1 and the ST7 Flash Programming Reference Manual for more details.

-0: read-out protection enabled
+0: Read-out protection enabled

-1: read-out protection disabled
+1: Read-out protection disabled